-Gone are the days of playing, cooking, and eating by candlelight.
-However pretending is always cool.
+Gone are the days of playing, cooking, and eating by candlelight (Little House on the Prairie style!).
+However, pretending is always cool.
 A few weeks ago my husband and I were at a tag sale.
 No surprise there.

 I walked over to one side of the driveway, glanced down and literally gasped out loud.
 Surprise!
-Two boxes of mason jars!
+Two boxes of mason jars for pennies on the dollar!
 I couldn’t claim them fast enough.

 So for weeks these beautiful jars have been taunting me in the studio as I pondered what to do.
-It wasn’t until I was at the library that it hit me . . . maps!
+It wasn’t until I was at the library that it hit me . . . map crafts!
 I couldn’t check out those antique map books fast enough.

 I took them home, scanned my favorite one and printed it out on an 8 1/2″ x 11″ piece of paper.
 You can use any kind of maps for this mason jar craft, as long as the paper is thin enough.
 Maps from newspapers would work amazing!

 Learn how to make this easy craft idea below.